rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 ## Makefile

-First we introduce a `Makefile.toml` which will make our life much easier.
+But first we introduce a `Makefile.toml` which will make our life much easier.
 With `cargo-make`.
 We can execute our three commands concurrently with one command, which is:
 - servig our backend
 - serving our frontend